Benjarag/VLN2/README.md

 #### Sellers can:
 - Update their username
-- Change their seller type (i.e. whether they are a agency or individual seller)
+- Change their seller type (i.e. whether they are an agency or an individual seller)
 - Add or change their profile picture
 - Add or change their logo
 - Add or change their Street Address, city, and postal code
 - Add or change their bio
-- If they are an individual seller then only their phone-number will show up additionally on the profile page
-- If they are an agency seller then the Street Address, city, and postal code, phone number, logo and bio will be displayed on the profile page

 ## Mail Service
 ### The system should be able to notify the buyers' and sellers' via email